 The Event type Overview section summarizes the main properties of a specific Event type.
 It includes the main settings, associated Booking pages, Users who provide the Event type, and Master pages it is offered through.

-To switch between Overview sections of different Event types without returning to Setup, use the shortcut dropdown in the top right corner (Figure 1).
+To switch between Overview sections of different Event types without returning to Booking pages setup, use the shortcut dropdown in the top right corner (Figure 1).

-- Duration — The duration of the slot allocated for each booking.
-Learn more
+- Duration: The duration of the slot allocated for each booking.
+Learn more about Time slot display

-- Price — Each Event type may show a price.
-Users can collect payment via ScheduleOnce, show a price only, or show no price.
+- Price: Each Event type may show a price.
+Users can collect payment via OnceHub, show a price only, or show no price.

-- Mode — Select from between Automatic booking mode and Booking with approval mode.
-Learn more
+- Mode: Select from between Automatic booking mode and Booking with approval mode.
+Learn more about Scheduling options

-- Category — Categories organize Event types for you and your Customers.
-Learn more
+- Category: Categories organize Event types for you and your Customers.
+Learn more about Categories

 Associated Booking pages

 Use this list to review Booking pages associated with this Event type (Figure 2).
-Navigate to any of them to that you would like to edit.
+Click on the Booking pages here to navigate to any that you would like to edit.

 Event types are a powerful tool to standardize the meeting types that will be offered on different Booking pages.
 Create one or more Event types with specific meeting requirements, then associate them with one or more Booking pages by going to the Event types section of the Booking page.